3Qax/SwiftyOLED/README.md

 // Make sure you entered a correct parameters below let myOLED = OLED(connectedTo: i2cs[1], at: 0x3C, width: 128, height: 32)

-let myText = Text("Hello world!", font: "/home/pi/myOLED/Arial.ttf")
+let myText = Text("Hello world!")

 myOLED.draw(points: myText.generatePointsForDrawing())
 myOLED.display()
 ```

-### Result
+### Run

-Just do `swift build` and `swift run`.
+Just do `swift build` and than `swift run`.
 You should see:
 ![Image of Raspberry Pi with PiOLED connected to it on which "Hello world!" is visible](https://raw.githubusercontent.com/3Qax/SwiftyOLED/develop/Examples/hello%20world/result.jpg)
 That's all.
 It's really that simple!
+Complete project can be found in _/Examples/hello world/_ folder.

 ## Usage 🛠